Rasyidannas/Bash-VIM_Summary/Intoduction.md

 # What is Shell Scripting?
 Shell scripting is the process of writing and executing scripts in a shell (command-line interpreter) to automate tasks.
-It involves using scripting languages, such as Bash, to write a series of commands and instructions that can be executed sequentially.
+It involves using scripting languages, such as BASH, BOURNE, Z Shell, and C Shell.
+To write a series of commands and instructions that can be executed sequentially.
 Shell scripts are commonly used in Unix-like operating systems for system administration and automation purposes.

 # Why we need Shell Scripting
 Shell scripting is a versatile tool that can automate a wide range of tasks.
 Here are some examples of tasks commonly performed using shell scripting: